karlijnd/karlijnd.github.io/_publications/2022-07-ImprovingFairnessandTransparency.md

 date: 2022-07-01
 venue: 'Proceedings of the 45th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR `22).
 New York, NY, USA: Association for Computing Machinery'
 paperurl: 'https://doi.org/10.1145/3477495.3531681'
-citation: 'Dinnissen, K. (2022).
+citation: '<b>Dinnissen, K.</b> (2022).
 Improving Fairness and Transparency for Artists in Music Recommender Systems.
 In <i>Proceedings of the 45th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR `22)</i>.
 New York, NY, USA: Association for Computing Machinery, 3498.'
 ---
 <!--
 Streaming services have become one of today’s main sources of music consumption, with music recommender systems (MRS) as important components.
 The MRS’ choices strongly influence what users consume, and vice versa [3].
 Therefore, there is a growing interest in ensuring the fairness of these choices for all stakeholders involved.
 Firstly, for users, unfairness might result in some users receiving lower-quality recommendations in terms of accuracy and coverage [4].
 Secondly, item provider (i.e. artist) unfairness might result in some artists receiving less exposure, and therefore less revenue [2].
 However, it is challenging to improve fairness without a decrease in, for instance, overall recommendation quality or user satisfaction.
 Additional complications arise when balancing possibly domain-specific objectives for multiple stakeholders at once [2].
 While fairness research exists from both the user and artist perspective in the music domain, there is a lack of research directly consulting artists—with [3] as an exception.